jgte/zh/en_wtd.md

 ---
 layout: default
-title: English
+title: Information about Zambujeira do Mar
-subtitle: Information about Zambujeira do Mar
+subtitle: What to do
 permalink: /en/whattodo
 ---